Learn how I have been maintaining an easy sourdough starter without daily feedings or discards for decades and still bake delicious breads!

 You might be perfectly happy with your current sourdough method.

-If on the other hand, you only bake once or twice a week, this is perfect.
+If on the other hand, you bake twice a week or less, this method is perfect for you.
 Maybe you bake infrequently or just don’t want to commit to this daily maintenance.

 Well, keep reading because this is for you!